javiereliomedina/ggpyramid/README.md

 ![](man/figures/README-pyramid_gender-1.png)<!-- -->

-We can also use another variable for changing fill aesthetic (i.e. ancestry), and use standard *ggplot* function for adding additional layers:
+We can also use another variable for changing the fill aesthetic (i.e. ancestry), and use standard *ggplot* functions for adding additional layers: